All the forms needed to send us your course reserve reading lists.

 - Developing handouts, websites, and guides to support learning in your course.

 - Meeting with students individually or in groups.

 Have your students meet in the Baker-Berry Book Arts Workshop for classroom assignments or instruction in letterpress printing and hand bookbinding.

 A variety of rooms can be reserved by faculty and instructors.

 A number of single and shared occupancy studies are available for one term or one year, with possible renewal, in Baker-Berry Library.

-Each major has its own librarian.
-Your librarian specializes in your subject area and supports your research.
-We are happy to meet with you.
+Contact a subject librarian for specialized help in any discipline.
+Each major has its own librarian who specializes in your subject area and supports your research.

 If you're a member of the Dartmouth community, please send us your suggestions for additions to the library collection.